RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 Introduction
 ------------

-These tests show the usability of the current state of the following [wpi_jaco](https://github.com/RIVeR-Lab/wpi_jaco/) software component.
+These tests show the usability of the current state of the [wpi_jaco](https://github.com/RIVeR-Lab/wpi_jaco/) software component.

 Dependencies
 ------------
 * The (closed source) Kinova API.
+* Installed Kinova drivers as stated in the Kinova manual.

 Test setup
 ----------